Parent Manager Prerequisites

 Additional In-Season Training

-The Parent Manager should regularly encourage participation (as part of weekly email, etc) in individualized clinics such as goal scoring, goalkeeping and PACE fitness training sessions.
+The Parent Manager should regularly encourage participation (as part of weekly email, etc) in individualized clinics such the free weekly ATSC clinics.

 INCLEMENT WEATHER / RESCHEDULING GAMES